 Traditionally shunt reactors are manufactured in oil immersed design.
-However in recent years Trench has been able to gradually extend the range for dry type air-core shunt reactos up to 500 kV operation voltage and posses a long list of references for projects all over the world.
-This technology offers significant technical advantages and with the maintenenace free design, customers benefit from lower total cost of ownership over the complete lifecycle.
+However in recent years Trench has been able to gradually extend the range for dry type air-core shunt reactors up to 500 kV operation voltage and posses a long list of references for projects all over the world.
+This technology offers significant technical advantages and with the maintenance free design, customers benefit from lower total cost of ownership over the complete lifecycle.

 kV operation voltage

 Air-core dry-type reactors for reactive power compensation are installed for system voltages up to 500 kV.

 Shunt reactors are used to compensate for capacitive reactive power generated by lightly loaded transmission lines or underground cables.
 They can either be connected to the tertiary of the power transformer or directly to the line.
 Available up to 500kV.